michaelnny/rl4llm/README.md

 ### Creating Custom Environments

 It's very easy to build a custom environment, for example, multi-step scenarios or custom sampling with logits processors.
-All we need to do is extend the `BaseMDPEnv` class and implement the `rollout` logic.
+All we need to do is extend the `BaseMDPEnv` class and implement the `_run_interaction_loop` logic.

 ```python